DanielVF/remote_database_backup/readme.txt

-Requires rdiff-backup to be installed.
+Requires rdiff-backup and the mysql client programs to be installed.